-In the United States, federal, state, and local governments have enacted numerous data privacy and security laws, including data breach notification laws, personal data privacy laws, and consumer protection laws.
+In the United States, federal, state, and local governments have enacted numerous data privacy and security laws, including data breach notification laws, personal data privacy laws, and consumer protection laws (e.g. Section 5 of the Federal Trade Commission Act).
 The California Consumer Privacy Act of 2018, or CCPA, imposes obligations on businesses to which it applies.
 These obligations include, without limitation, providing specific disclosures in privacy notices, affording California residents certain rights related to their personal data, and requiring businesses subject to the CCPA to implement certain measures to effectuate California residents' personal data rights.
 The CCPA allows for statutory fines for noncompliance (up to \$7,500 per violation).
 In addition, it is anticipated that the California Privacy Rights Act of 2020, or CPRA, effective January 1, 2023, will expand the CCPA.
 For example, the CPRA establishes a new California Privacy Protection Agency to implement and enforce the CCPA (as amended), which could increase the risk of an enforcement action.
 Other states have enacted data privacy laws.
-For example, Virginia passed its Consumer Data Protection Act, and Colorado passed the Colorado Privacy Act, and Utah passed the Consumer Privacy Act, all of which become effective in 2023.
+For example, Virginia passed its Consumer Data Protection Act, Colorado passed the Colorado Privacy Act, and Utah passed the Consumer Privacy Act, all of which become effective in 2023.
 In addition, data privacy and security laws have been proposed at the federal, state, and local levels in recent years, which could further complicate compliance efforts.

 Outside the United States, an increasing number of laws, regulations, and industry standards apply to data privacy and security.
 For example, the European Union's General Data Protection Regulation (EU GDPR) and the United Kingdom's GDPR (UK GDPR) impose strict requirements for processing the personal data of individuals located, respectively, within the European Economic Area, or EEA, and the United Kingdom, or UK.
-For example, under the EU GDPR, government regulators may impose temporary or definitive bans on data processing, as well as fines up to $\in 20$ million or 4% of the annual global revenue, whichever is greater.
-Further, individuals may initiate litigation related to our processing of their personal data.
+Violators of these laws face significant penalties.
+For example, under the EU GDPR, government regulators may impose temporary or definitive bans on data processing, as well as fines up to €20 million or 4% of the annual global revenue, whichever is greater.
+The EU GDPR also provides for private litigation related to the processing of personal data that can be brought by classes of data subjects or consumer protection organizations authorized at law to represent the data subjects' interests.